 Apartment Rental Costs

 In the State College rental market, many property managers ask serious prospective tenants to file a formal rental application and to pay an application fee.
 Before you sign a rental application or pay a fee, completely understand the agreement you're making.
 Many applications have a clause which binds you to sign a lease if it is offered.
-If you do not sign that lease, you can lose your deposit, or with some applications, you can be required to pay rent and fees until a new tenant is found.
+If you do not sign the lease, you can lose your deposit, or with some applications, you can be required to pay rent and fees until a new tenant is found.
 Above all, take your time to compare prices and services.
-Don't let anyone push you into a deal you will regret later.
+Do not let anyone push you into a deal you will regret later.